 and, normally, have at least 10 qualifying years on your National Insurance record.

-If you do not know what your State Pension age is you can use the State Pension Age calculator to find this out.
+If you do not know what your State Pension age is, you can use the State Pension Age calculator to find this out.

 If you are eligible for the new State Pension, you might not receive the full amount.
 This is because you are likely to have paid a lower amount of National Insurance in previous years as a member of the L G P S. You can find more information about this and the new State Pension at www.gov.uk/yourstatepension.